Home

 Precautions

-Just like in a similar section section on our webpage on bipolar infidelity, I know some of these suggestions may seem extreme.
-Once again, I can only say that my own terrible choices about money and sex when I was manic have taught me to be very cautious about playing with fire - please don't let bipolar excessive spending burn you or the people who love you.
+Just like in a similar section on our webpage on Bipolar infidelity, I know some of these suggestions may seem extreme.
+Once again, I can only say that my own terrible choices about money and sex when I was manic have taught me to be very cautious about playing with fire – please don’t let Bipolar excessive spending burn you or the people who love you.

-These precautions are ideally agreed to ahead of time, before you face runaway bipolar excessive spending.
-Regardless of whether you a bipolar person, or closely connected to someone with bipolar, YOU NEED A PLAN!
-At the very first signs of bipolar excessive spending OR THE ONSET OF A MANIC EPISODE, this plan MUST go into effect.
+These precautions are ideally agreed to ahead of time, before you face runaway Bipolar excessive spending.
+Regardless of whether you are a person with Bipolar Disorder, or closely connected to someone with the disorder, YOU NEED A PLAN!
+At the very first signs of Bipolar excessive spending OR THE ONSET OF A MANIC EPISODE, this plan MUST go into effect.

-- As much as you can, take cash, credit cards and ATM cards for safekeeping.
-If things seem like they could get really out of control, also consider taking the car keys (I told you you may not like it!)
+– As much as you can, take cash, credit cards and ATM cards for safekeeping.
+If things seem like they could get really out of control, also consider taking the car keys (I told you you may not like some of these suggestions!)

-- A dear friend of mine is maried to a lovely bipolar guy.
-He is a musician who has a long history of substance abuse as well as his bipolar.
+– A dear friend of mine is married to a lovely Bipolar guy.
+He is a musician who has a long history of substance abuse as well as Bipolar Disorder.
 My friend manages their money by giving him a monthly allowance.
-He has an ATM card to acces this account at all times, but if he goes off his meds or seems to be geeting hyper, she cuts off all other access to their finances.
-This way he always has some autonomy and dignity but can't get them into financial trouble.
+He has an ATM card to access this account at all times, but if he goes off his medication or seems to be getting hyper, she cuts off all other access to their finances.
+This way he always has some autonomy and dignity but can’t get them into financial trouble.

 - Some advise cutting up cards but this can be a problem.
 For example, a non-bipolar spouse will still need to pay bills and buy groceries.
 Finding a way to divide finances works better.